-31. Paying the Critical Vendor Claims meets each element of the CoServ court's standard.
-As described above, the Debtors have narrowly tailored the Critical Vendor Claims to encompass only those suppliers that are the sole source of a particular good or service without which the Debtors' operations would be severely impacted or those suppliers or service providers who are critical because the time and expense that would be involved in transitioning to a new supplier would be prohibitive and would significantly disrupt the Debtors' businesses.
+30. Paying the Critical Vendor Claims meets each element of the CoServ court's standard.
+As described above, the Debtors have narrowly tailored the Critical Vendor Claims to encompass only those suppliers that are the sole source of a particular good or service without which the Debtors' estates would be severely impacted or those suppliers or service providers who are critical because the time and expense that would be involved in transitioning to a new supplier would be prohibitive and would significantly disrupt the Debtors' business.
 The potential harm and economic disadvantage that would stem from the failure of any of the Critical Vendors to perform is grossly disproportionate to the amount of any prepetition claim that may be paid.
-Finally, with respect to each Critical Vendor, the Debtors have examined other options short of paying Critical Vendor Claims and have determined that any attempt to re-source or shift business to alternative vendors would require significant resources and time due to the difficulties attendant in developing the Debtors' specific manufacturing requirements, resulting in supply disruptions to the Debtors' customers and potentially irreparable harm to the Debtors' estates.
-Thus, the Debtors have concluded there is no practical or legal alternative to paying the Critical Vendor Claims and paying such claims is the only way the Debtors can meet their fiduciary duties as debtors in possession under Bankruptcy Code sections 1107(a) and 1108.
+Thus, the Debtors have concluded there is no practical or legal alternative to paying the Critical Vendor Claims and paying such claims is the only way the Debtors can meet their fiduciary duty as debtors in possession under Bankruptcy Code sections 1107(a) and 1108.